cmacfie/PicFlip-ExtensionQlik/README.md

 ## Technical

 The extension is made with Angular and css. **The extension is made for Google Chrome and does not work for Firefox at the moment.
 Support to be added soon**.
+The images are linked via URL:s.
+Because of security reasons in browsers you can not link to local files on your machine, but must host the images online.